cometsinthesky/pulsar-3D/README/EN/README.md

 ## Description 📝

-Pulsar 3D is an interactive 3D simulation of a Pulsar, a highly magnetized neutron star that emits regular beams of electromagnetic radiation.
-This simulation offers a unique visual and educational experience to explore the characteristics and dynamics of these fascinating astronomical objects.
+Pulsar 3D is an interactive 3D simulation of a Pulsar, a highly magnetized neutron star with rapidly rotatition and emitting regular beams (pulses) of electromagnetic radiation.
+This simulation provides a unique visual and educational experience to explore the characteristics and dynamics of these fascinating astronomical objects.

 ## How to Use 👨‍🏫